 Where appropriate, dedicate proportional sponsorship resources to minority groups

-Share and elevate LGBTQ+ and minority voices in media proportionally
+Share and elevate LGBT+ and minority voices

-The initiative is still pre-launch, so now is the perfect time to get involved - we can all have an input and can shape the initiative together.
+Now is the perfect time to get involved - we can all have an input and can shape the initiative together.
 Every voice deserves to be heard.

 If you're an ally or represent a team and you recognise the challenges and want to be part of the conversation about what improvements we can make, I want to hear from you!